fjroyo/atlas-prometheus-grafana/README.md

 ---
 ## Measurement

-After importing the previous dashboards, they will appear in Grafana's dashboard section and thet will look like:
+After importing the previous dashboards, they will appear in Grafana's dashboard section and they will look like:

 ![hwDashboard](img/hwDashboard.png "hwDashboard")